Srlmt/Crypto-API-Vignette/README.md

-**Input:** The `func` parameter can take either the function id (1-6) or the function name (in quotes), Additional parameters needed for the specific function can be passed in at the end
+**Input:** The `func` parameter can take either the function id (1-6) or the function name (in quotes), Additional parameters needed for the specific function can also be passed in

 **Output:** Returns the output from the specific function called